gregermendle/task-queue/README.md

 # Using Task Queue
 ---
 TaskQueue is a FIFO shell command queuing system that uses Java's Process and Runtime classes to execute shell commands.
 TaskQueue is equipped with tools to help manage and execute queued tasks.
-Below are some examples of use-cases for TaskQueue.
+Below is an outline of TaskQueue's tools accompanied with the corresponding syntax.

 ### First Things First